 How To Sleep Better During Allergy Season

-Seasonal allergies occur when airborne pollen from trees, flowers, grasses and weeds enter the body through the nose, eyes or mouth.
+Seasonal allergies occur when airborne pollen from trees, flowers, grasses and weeds enters the body through the nose, eyes or mouth.

-One area that is significantly affected by hay fever is sleep.
+One thing that is significantly affected by hay fever is sleep.
 Hay fever sufferers are kept awake by breathing difficulties, sneezing and nose-blowing, which can result in significant daytime sleepiness and fatigue.

 Hay fever affects one in four people in the UK, and, unfortunately, there is no real cure.

-Fortunately, there are measures that hay fever suffers can take to enjoy a better night’s sleep during allergy season.
-Here are some ideas:
+Fortunately, there are some measures that hay fever suffers can take to enjoy a better night’s sleep during allergy season.